-To mark World Sleep Day, this blog will focus on some common topics and questions surrounding good quality sleep.
+This blog focuses on some common topics and questions surrounding good quality sleep.
 The Q&A is based on questions received during our Sleep webinar with Sleep Expert and Author Dr. Nerina Ramlakhan.

-We all want good quality sleep.
-But getting it is no sure thing.
+Sufficiently long, restorative sleep is a foundation of well-being that has a powerful effect on our health and performance, but getting it is not a sure thing.
 The Sleep Foundation defines good quality sleep as sleeping for at least 85% of the total time in bed, falling asleep in under 30 minutes, waking up max. once per night (for less than 5 minutes), and being awake for less than 20 minutes after initially falling asleep.

 These criteria are useful as quantifiers in sleep studies but can be difficult to track in real life without breaking good sleep hygiene rules, such as looking at the clock.
-Thinking about your sleep metrics too literally can skew your focus, too.
-Data can highlight areas that you need to work on but listening to your body should not be ignored.
+Thinking about your sleep metrics too literally can also skew your focus.
+Data can highlight areas to work on but listening to your body should not be ignored.

-This was emphasized by Dr. Nerina during the webinar when we discussed supporting and evaluating good sleep.
-She highlighted that how you feel when waking – and throughout the day – is an important sleep “metric” in itself.
+When we discussed how to support and evaluate good sleep, Dr. Nerina highlighted that how you feel when waking – and throughout the day – is an important sleep “metric” in itself.
 If you feel refreshed, the chances are that you slept enough, and well.
 The danger is that we can get so used to feeling tired that we no longer recognize the feeling of being tired.
-That’s where sleep data is extremely helpful.
+That’s where sleep data can help.

 These sorts of issues were raised in the questions we received during the recent webinar.
 So, let’s answer a selection and hopefully help give you a good night’s rest.